sumbach/modern-cljs/doc/tutorial-16.md

 * add the [cljx plugin][16] to the project
 * configure the `:cljx` task
-* consequently update the `:test-paths` keyword of the project
+* consequently update the `:test-paths` setting
 * consequently update the `:source-paths` compiler option for each CLJS unit testing build.

-Following is the interested code snippet from the `project.clj`
+Following is the relevant code snippet from `project.clj`:

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"